 One of the most important things you can do to build trust and credibility is to ensure that your brand voice aligns with your company’s vision and values.
 Customers can skillfully spot when a brand is not genuine, so staying true to your values is a must.

 A vision statement can help you summarise the future your brand is striving towards.
-But it doesn’t necessarily have to be 100% achievable.
+This vision doesn’t necessarily have to be 100% achievable.
 By proposing a compelling and meaningful vision, you can attract an audience that believes in what you’re doing.

 Marc Pollard from Sweathead once pointed out a great way to craft compelling vision statements: Try to imagine how your company will change the world: